Sexual Misconduct - Title IX Policy

 Retaliation or intimidation against anyone involved in a potential sexual misconduct situation will not be tolerated by the University.
 This includes the potential victim, potential respondent, or anyone participating in the reporting or investigation.

-For the purposes of this policy, consent is the mutually understandable words or actions which indicate a willingness to participate in mutually agreed upon sexual act.
-Consent is informed, freely and actively given and cannot be obtained through coercion, intimidation, physical force or if either party is incapacitated.
+For the purposes of this policy, consent means words or actions that indicate a willingness to participate in a mutually agreed upon sexual act.
+Consent is informed, freely and actively given, and cannot be obtained through coercion, intimidation, physical force or if either party is incapacitated.
 Silence or lack of active resistance should never be interpreted as consent.
 Consent cannot be inferred from previous sexual activity or intimate relationships.

-*Note: Use of alcohol and/or drugs by an accused party and/or victim is not an excuse for violation of the Title IX Sexual Misconduct policy.
+*Note: Use of alcohol and/or drugs is not an excuse for violation of the Title IX Sexual Misconduct policy.
 A person who is intoxicated may have his or her judgment seriously impaired and thus might not be able to give informed consent to sexual activity.
-In addition, a person who is has consumed alcoholic beverages to the degree that they are intoxicated or are under the influence of drugs may not be capable of discerning and confirming consent to sexual activity.
-If both parties are intoxicated and engage in sexual activity, without being able to give informed consent, both parties may contravene Mount St. Mary’s sexual misconduct conduct policy.
+In addition, a person who is has consumed alcoholic beverages to the degree that he or she is intoxicated or under the influence of drugs may not be capable of discerning and confirming consent to sexual activity.
 It also should be reemphasized that silence, previous sexual activity or intimate relationships, and/or the current relationship status between the parties should not be taken as an indication of consent.

-When there is reasonable cause to believe that state laws or University policies prohibiting sexual misconduct have been violated, the University will assist and fully support individuals who wish to pursue filing a criminal report through the local police and/or civil action through the legal system.
-The University will also support individuals who wish to pursue disciplinary action through the student conduct process.
+When there is reasonable cause to believe that federal or state laws prohibiting sexual misconduct have been violated, the University will assist and fully support individuals who wish to pursue filing a criminal report through the local police and/or civil action through the legal system.
+The University will also support individuals who wish to pursue disciplinary action against the employee, student, or third party accused of sexual misconduct through the University sexual harassment policy or student conduct process.
 Procedures have been developed to provide medical, emotional, and judicial assistance to victims of sexual misconduct.
 Because the right to privacy is a particularly sensitive issue in dealing with incidents of a sexual nature, these procedures have been designed specifically to maintain the highest level of confidentiality possible.
 The University strongly believes that it is important whenever possible for victims to be active in the decision-making process and thus recover a sense of control in their lives.

-A student who is the victim of sexual assault or harassment is encouraged to seek assistance as soon as possible after the incident.
-Community members who aware of sexual misconduct (regardless of their involvement) are likewise encouraged to report the information in order for the University to assist potential victims and protect the community.
+A student who is the victim of sexual misconduct is encouraged to seek assistance as soon as possible after the incident.
+Community members who become aware of sexual misconduct (regardless of their involvement) are likewise encouraged to report the information in order for the University to assist potential victims and protect the community.

-The following individuals are required by Title IX to report the information they receive to the Dean of Students/Title IX Coordinator in order to ensure victims receive support and understand their rights:
+The following individuals are required to report information regarding alleged sexual misconduct involving students (as victim or accused) to the Dean of Students/Title IX Deputy Coordinator in order to ensure victims receive support and understand their rights:

 The following individuals, if requested by the victim, may maintain confidentiality and are thus not required to submit an identifiable report to the Dean of Students/Title IX Coordinator:

-When the Dean of Students/Title IX Coordinator receives a report from a victim, community member, or University personnel, the Director of Public Safety/Title IX Investigator (or designee) will be contacted in order to initiate an investigation.
-This investigation may include, but is not limited to: meeting with the victim, meeting with the accused respondent, and meeting with anyone who may have witnessed or possesses information regarding the alleged incident.
+When the Dean of Students/Title IX Deputy Coordinator receives a report from a victim, community member, or University personnel, the Director of Public Safety/Title IX Deputy Coordinator (or designee) will be contacted in order to initiate an investigation.
+This investigation may include, but is not limited to: meeting with the victim, meeting with the accused respondent, and meeting with anyone who may have information regarding the alleged incident.

 The University’s investigation will be handled separately from any other investigation (including criminal or civil) and every attempt will be made to have the University’s investigation completed in a timely manner independent of any other investigation.

-While a victim can decide whether or not they wish to pursue disciplinary action through the student conduct process, the University reserves the right, at its sole discretion, to pursue an investigation and subsequent conduct process in order to protect the University community.
+While a victim can decide whether or not he or she wishes to pursue disciplinary action against the accused individual through the University’s sexual harassment policy or the student conduct process, as applicable, the University reserves the right, at its sole discretion, to pursue an investigation and disciplinary process in order to protect the University community.

 A victim of sexual assault should: